This terminology is drawn from French-English databases developed by Dr.

 202 source citations (the source by default is « Le forage d’eau »)

-Filtered fields not included in terminology presented in the CILF format, but available on
+Filtered fields not included in terminology presented in the CILF format,

 request: